Agurato/goceptron/README.md

 ### Learning

 For the forward propagation, you can either implement your own neuron activation function, using `p.ComputeFromInputActivation`, or use `p.ComputeFromInput` to use a sigmoid function.
-To make the backpropagation, you give as parameters, the expected values of each output neuron, as well as the learning rate $\eta$ (eta).
+To make the backpropagation, you give as parameters, the expected values of each output neuron, as well as the learning rate eta.

 ```golang
 var (